HECT domain

 In molecular biology, the HECT domain is a protein domain found in ubiquitin-protein ligases.
 The name HECT comes from 'Homologous to the E6-AP Carboxyl Terminus'.
 Proteins containing this domain at the C terminus include ubiquitin-protein ligase, which regulates ubiquitination of CDC25.
 Ubiquitin-protein ligase accepts ubiquitin from an E2 ubiquitin-conjugating enzyme in the form of a thioester, and then directly transfers the ubiquitin to targeted substrates.
-A cysteine residue is required for ubiquitin-thiolester formation.
+A cysteine residue is required for ubiquitin-thioester formation.
 Human thyroid receptor interacting protein 12 (TRIP12), which also contains this domain, is a component of an ATP-dependent multisubunit protein that interacts with the ligand binding domain of the thyroid hormone receptor.
 It could be an E3 ubiquitin-protein ligase.
 Human E6AP ubiquitin-protein ligase interacts with the E6 protein of the cancer-associated Human papillomavirus type 16 and Human papillomavirus type 18.
 The E6/E6-AP complex binds to and targets the p53 tumour-suppressor protein for ubiquitin-mediated proteolysis.